Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 Tightening the economy in any form, whether it's by manipulating the short-term rate or reducing the size of the Fed's balance sheet, only makes sense in the context of an economy growing at a sufficient pace.
 From a fundamental perspective, for the equities market to appreciate during a tightening cycle, cash flows must increase beyond the pace at which corporate valuations are impacted by rate hikes.

-For example, if the yield curve were to hypothetically undergo a 100-basis point parallel shift increase overnight - without any concomitant increase in corporate earnings expectations - I would expect the S&P 500 (NYSEARCA:SPY) to lose 18.1% of its value.
-(I explain in this article how this might be calculated.)
+For example, if the yield curve were to hypothetically undergo a 100-basis point parallel shift increase overnight - without any concomitant increase in corporate earnings expectations - I would expect the S&P 500 (NYSEARCA:SPY) to lose 18.1% of its value (I explain in this article how this might be calculated).

 It's not easy to equate $X balance sheet run-off to Y% effective change in interest rates, but the Fed engineering less demand for US sovereign debt and government-backed MBS would contribute to an increase in their respective yields.